-An aircraft manufacturer that intends to build two-seat, amphibious planes designed in Finland for the North American market is poised to become the first company to build planes at the former Brunswick Naval Air Station, officials said Tuesday.
+BRUNSWICK, Maine (AP) — An aircraft manufacturer intends to build two-seat, amphibious airplanes designed in Finland at the former Brunswick Naval Air Station.

-The plane is already undergoing European certification and will begin certification with the Federal Aviation Administration within 60 days, Richards said.
+Richards says the plane is undergoing European certification and will begin certification with the Federal Aviation Administration within 60 days.